gustaveroussy/sopa/docs/faq.md

 ## How to use a prior cell segmentation?

 If you have MERSCOPE or Xenium data, you probably already have a cell segmentation.
 This can be used as a prior for Baysor, instead of running Cellpose with Sopa.
 For that, you have an existing config file for the Snakemake pipeline for both [MERSCOPE](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/merscope/baysor_vizgen.yaml) and [Xenium](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/xenium/baysor_multimodal.yaml) data.
-If using the API/CLI, consider using the `cell_key` and the `unassigned_value` arguments when creating the patches for the transcripts.
-For MERSCOPE data, `cell_key="cell_id"` and `unassigned_value=-1`.
-For Xenium data, `cell_key="cell_id"` and `unassigned_value="UNASSIGNED"`.
+If using the API/CLI, consider using the `prior_shapes_key` and the `unassigned_value` arguments when creating the patches for the transcripts.
+For MERSCOPE data, `prior_shapes_key="cell_id"` and `unassigned_value=-1`.
+For Xenium data, `prior_shapes_key="cell_id"` and `unassigned_value="UNASSIGNED"`.
+You can also decide to run Cellpose via Sopa, and then use it as a prior: in that case, simply pass `prior_shapes_key="cellpose_boundaries"` after running cellpose.

 ## How to provide dictionnaries to CLI arguments?